-Whereas he died in 1474 in Istanbul, Ottomans mathematics and astronomies raised by him, because he educated a few students so that important astronomers grown up after him.
+Whereas he died in 1474 in Istanbul, Ottomans mathematics and astronomies were raised by him, because he educated a few students so that important astronomers grew up after him.
 One of them is Taqî al-Dîn.
 He studied optics, mathematics, astronomy, and mechanics.
 Istanbul Observatory was established by him in 1575.
-But it was demolished in 1580 and after that Ottomans science was stroked.
+But it was demolished in 1580 and after that Ottomans’ science was stroked.
 He made lots of precise astronomical instruments, applied the clocks into astronomy and used trigonometrically functions in astronomy and might have been used a telescope.

 Figure 4.
 1001 Inventions book, Astrolobe section in Astronomy zone, Page 280-821

 (Source: Star-finders Astrolabes by Cem Nizamoglu)